101 Best Things to Do on Oʻahu, Hawaiʻi

 64. Kāneʻohe Bay Sandbar

-Moreover, the easiest and most hassle-free way to visit the sandbar in Kāneʻohe Bay is by booking the tour below, as the Kāneʻohe Sandbar is not nearly as close to shore compared to Mokoliʻi or the Mokulua Islands mentioned above.
+Alternatively, the easiest, hassle-free way to visit the sandbar in Kāneʻohe Bay is to take a boat by booking the tour below, and I say this because the Kāneʻohe Sandbar is not nearly as close to shore as Mokoliʻi or the Mokulua Islands mentioned above.

 Kāneʻohe Bay Sandbar